Nertson/VENTURE-SCOPE/PROPOSAL.md

         •	Naïve baseline: mean or median outcome by stage (average funding or success rate)
         •	Statistical model: logistic or linear regression predicting the likelihood of “success” (reaching a later stage or being acquired)
+        For ML modeling, "success" will be defined as:
+            1. Primary: Reaching Series B+ funding (binary classification)
+            2. Secondary: Total funding raised > $10M (regression)
+            3. Tertiary: Exit via acquisition or IPO (if data available)
         •	ML models: random forest and gradient boosting to capture nonlinear relationships

         Results will be compared using standards metrics (AUC, accuracy,MAE) and feature importance plots will help identify the strongest predictors.
-The final Venture-scope “score” will combine rule-based KPIs and data driven model insights.
+The final Venture-scope “score” will combine rule-based KPIs and data driven model insights as follow :
+        - 40% Rule-based KPIs (Rule of 40, Burn Multiple, etc.)
+        - 40% ML prediction probability (ensemble of models)
+        - 20% Traction Index (investor count, growth signals)

     4. Visualization & output: risk–return scatterplots, ranking tables that shows which startup look safer or more promising and sector heatmaps.